Thomas Camoys, 1st Baron Camoys: Landholdings

-Death & monument
+Death and monument

 Camoys died on 28 March 1421 although as pointed out by Leland (d.1552), and still apparent today, the year of his death is wrongly given as 1419 (M CCCC XIX) on his brass in St. George's Church, Trotton.
 He was succeeded in the barony by his grandson, Hugh de Camoys, 2nd Baron Camoys.
 From a court record in 1422, it would appear that he died intestate, with his estate being administered by Geoffrey Colet and William Estfeld His monument survives in St George's Church, Trotton in the form of a 9 ft chest tomb in the middle of the chancel on the ledger stone on top of which is a monumental brass depicting himself and his second wife Elizabeth Mortimer.
 The sides of the chest-tomb are decorated with sculpted quatrefoils and escutcheons.
 The brass is unusually large, the couple being depicted only slightly smaller than life-size and holding hands.
 The monument was described by Ian Nairn and Nikolaus Pevsner as "one of the biggest, most ornate and best preserved brasses in England".
 It is inscribed at the bottom in Latin as follows: